 7 Lead Generation Strategies that Work for Startups

-I recently had the pleasure of hosting a webinar on lead capture strategies with the incredibly knowledgeable Tim Paige, Conversion Educator at LeadPages.
+I once had the pleasure of hosting a webinar on lead capture strategies with the incredibly knowledgeable Tim Paige, Conversion Educator at LeadPages.

 So how do you DO that?

-Have a look at how these two successful startups generation leads, based on what LeadPages learned from processing over 4 million opt-ins a month and how WordStream used PPC to increase revenue and clients ten-fold in three years!
+Have a look at how these two successful startups generation leads, based on what LeadPages learned from processing over 4 million opt-ins a month and how WordStream used PPC to increase revenue and clients ten-fold over the years!

 Webinars, free reports, live demos… don't stop at just one or two opt-ins.
 Turn every blog post into an opt-in page.
 You can give away recipes, PDFs of your blog posts, worksheets, resource guides and more.